leiruoshan/MFPointNet_feature_dataset/README.md

 ![image](https://github.com/leiruoshan/MFPointNet_feature_dataset/blob/main/Fig4.svg)

+The related paper are shown in the [MFPointNet: A Point Cloud-Based Neural Network Using Selective Downsampling Layer for Machining Feature Recognition](https://doi.org/10.3390/machines10121165)

 The detailed list of machining features and their parameters (parameters range) are provided in the [.PDF file](Appendix_I.pdf) included with this repository.

 The MFDataset models and their corresponding point cloud models (1024 points and 512 points) are presented in the [.PDF file](Appendix_II.pdf) included with this repository.